rachichi/DH110/Assignments/A04/Assignment04.md

 ## 🗺 Scenarios & Journey Map

 ### 1. Anabella's Scenario & Journey Map
+#### Feature #1
+Exciting on-campus socialization traditions with a sustainable twist to encourage community building.

 #### Why Anabella is using this product
 > Anabella lays on the floor of her classic triple as she mindlessly cycles through the seemingly endless social media applications in her phone.
 It’s her first quarter at UCLA, and to be completely honest, she’s not doing too great.
 It is her first time ever away from home; the first time ever she’s had to leave friends and family behind.
 She was so pumped to finally have a cool new group of friends outside her small town bubble back home.
 But, it turns out, making new friends is not the easiest.
 And to top it all off, she was rejected from her dream sorority.
 To her, it really couldn’t get any worse.
 She looks around the room to check it is empty before she lets out a dramatic, miserable sign.
 She chuckles.
 Of course it’s empty.
 Though her roommates meant well, Anabella couldn’t help but feel a tinge of jealousy.
 Within the first couple weeks, both her roommates had already found their “group,” and got into their dream sororities.
 They’re never home.
 For the millionth time, Anabella wishes that she could just fly home and feel the warm fuzzies of her mother’s embrace